transdigiware/blockchain/howto/ibp-console-create-app.md

 **Target audience:** This topic is designed for application developers who are interested in learning more about how to create a client application that interacts with a blockchain network.

-## Learning resources
+## Overview
 {: #ibp-console-app-learning-resources}

-You can learn more about how applications and smart contracts work together in the Commercial Paper sample.
-Go to the topic on how to [Run the commercial paper sample on the {{site.data.keyword.blockchainfull_notm}} Platform](#ibp-console-app-commercial-paper) to learn to deploy and invoke the commercial paper contract.

-Developing an application might require coordination between two distinct users of your network, The network operator and the application developer:
+Developing an application might require coordination between two distinct users of your network, the network operator and the application developer:
 - **The network operator** is the administrator who uses the {{site.data.keyword.blockchainfull_notm}} Platform console to deploy the nodes of your organization and installs the smart contracts on your network.
 - **The application developer** builds the client application that is consumed by users.
 The developer uses the [Hyperledger Fabric SDKs](https://hyperledger-fabric.readthedocs.io/en/release-2.2/getting_started.html#hyperledger-fabric-sdks){: external} to invoke transactions written in the smart contracts.

-If you are the **network operator**, you need to complete the following steps before the application developer can interact with your network:
+If you are the **network operator**, you will need to complete the following steps before the application developer can interact with your network:
 1. Use your organization CA to [register an application identity](#ibp-console-app-identities).
 2. [Download the connection profile](#ibp-console-app-profile) from the organizations panel.
 3. Send the application developer the following objects and information: